OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

 trait PoolStateTracker {
     fn new(initial_worker_groups: Vec<String>) -> Self;

     /// Require some worker group to be active.
-The extra lifetime adds active duration compared to the configured spooldown schedule.
+The extra lifetime adds active duration compared to the configured spool down schedule.
     /// This allows the worker activity processor to debounce activity events without lowering the active time of worker groups.
     /// Returns the state generation where this worker group starts being active. async fn require_worker_group(&self, key: &str, extra_lifetime: Duration) -> Generation;